 - Distance between you and the VPN server – This is usually the biggest factor affecting speed.
 The further the distance, the slower the speed.

-- Number of users on the VPN server – With so many VPNs over-selling their services, “popular” VPNs often have overloaded servers which results in slow speeds and dropped connections.
-Look for a VPN that provides a server status page with real-time bandwidth information.
-Two examples of this are VPN.ac (see VPN Nodes Status at the top of the page) and Perfect Privacy’s server status page.
+- Number of users on the VPN server – With so many VPNs over-selling their services, some VPNs have overloaded servers which results in slow speeds and dropped connections for their users.

 - Regional bandwidth restrictions – Many countries have poor bandwidth infrastructure, which will limit your speed, regardless of how fast your ISP or VPN server is.
 A few examples of this are Germany and Australia.
 Another regional consideration is how many people are online at a given time of the day.
 High usage times can slow down speeds for everyone.